wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 All three of these scenarios should generally be avoidable by the integrator, and thus it is up to integrator to resolve them.

-Any other senario which causes a delivery to not be performed should be considered an **outage** by some component of the system, including potentially the blockchains themselves.
+Any other scenario which causes a delivery to not be performed should be considered an **outage** by some component of the system, including potentially the blockchains themselves.

 <br/>

 ### Redelivery

 What happens in the case of a delivery failure is up to you as the integrator.
-It is perfectly acceptable to just leave the delivery incomplete, if that's acceptable for your usecase.
+It is perfectly acceptable to just leave the delivery incomplete, if that's acceptable for your use case.

 However, in the scenario where you need to reattempt the delivery, there is a function specifically for this.